altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~And since she hadn't learned how to put anything but lists...~ ~She tried just without the lists and to her surprise, it worked...~
 //(IMAGE LINKS GO HERE)
-~They exploded out of the board to the left of her perception.~ ~Fading into nothing - they were still burned into her brain, but that had...~ ~Hurt - she had a splitting headache.~
+~They exploded out of the board to the left of her perception~ ~Fading into nothing - they were still burned into her brain, but that had...~ ~Hurt - she had a splitting headache.~
-"R::Oh...
+'R::Oh...
-That's what she's after."
+So she is after that.'
 "M::What?"
 ~Martha asked through gritted teeth.~
-"R::Are you alright, did that hurt?"
+'R::Are you alright, did that hurt?'
 "M::Yes...
 My head is pounding."
 ~Everything was too bright, the sounds were too loud.~